wikindx/wikindx/trunk/components/plugins/adminstyle/README.txt

 CHANGELOG:

+2021-05-28 : CHG : change of the compatibility version (12) (removal of userwritecategory plugin).
 2021-05-16 : CHG : change of the compatibility version (11) (removal of importexportbib plugin).
 2021-04-18 : CHG : change of the compatibility version (10) (removal of the database prefix).
 2021-04-08 : CHG : Shift resource URLs from the resource_text table to a new resource_url table [#284].